specklesystems/speckle-docs/dev/base.md

 ```

 The `displayValue` property is a **special property** within the Objects kit.
 It is common for classes inheriting `Base` to represent complex, conceptual, or domain specific objects.
-The `displayValue` property can be used to provide a **simple geometric representation** to help display the object in applications that don't have a native form.
+The `displayValue` property can be used to provide a **geometric representation** to help display the object in applications that don't have a native form.

 For example, When receiving **BIM types** like `Wall`, `Floor`, `Beam`, etc into a **non-BIM application** like Rhino, Unity, or our web viewer, these applications **have no way of rendering these elements natively**.
 The `displayValue` property represents **fallback** geometry, that will automatically be used by applications when receiving types without a native conversion.